Wisc-HCI/panda-primitives/README.md

 This system is designed to be interfaced with the [Task-Level Authoring](https://github.com/emmanuel-senft/authoring-gui/) which can be run using QtCreator or served on a website.

 To start a condition, run the related code through QtCreator.
 Of note, the default setting for this release is simulation, but when using the real system (`roslaunch authoring all.launch`), the line `property bool simu: true` in each main.qml file needs to be set to `false`.

-## TODO
-* Make a bunch of these packages submodules instead of cloned in here.